 15 Board to obtain and repay the loan.
-Any amounts loaned shall be 16 deposited in the fund to be allocated in accordance with this 17 division.
+Any amounts loaned shall be 16 deposited in the fund to be allocated in accordance with this

-18 80288.
-Notwithstanding any other provision of this division, 19 or of the State General Obligation Bond Law (Chapter 4 (commencing with Section 16720) of Part 3 of Division 4 of Title 20 21 2 of the Government Code), if the Treasurer sells bonds pursuant 22 to this chapter that include a bond counsel opinion to the effect 23 that the interest on the bonds is excluded from gross income for 24 federal tax purposes under designated conditions or is otherwise 25 entitled to any federal tax advantage, the Treasurer may maintain separate accounts for the bond proceeds invested and for the 26 27 investment earnings on those proceeds and may use or direct the 28 use of those proceeds or earnings to pay any rebate, penalty, or 29 other payment required under federal law or take any other action 30 with respect to the investment and use of those bond proceeds, as 31 may be required or desirable under federal law in order to maintain 32 the tax-exempt status of those bonds and to obtain any other advantage under federal law on behalf of the funds of this state.
+20 (continuencing while been in 10720) of Faire's of Division For Faire 21 2 of the Government Code), if the Treasurer sells bonds pursuant 22 to this chapter that include a bond counsel opinion to the effect 23 that the interest on the bonds is excluded from gross income for 24 federal tax purposes under designated conditions or is otherwise

+29 other payment required under federal law or take any other action

+30 with respect to the investment and use of those bond proceeds, as

+31 may be required or desirable under federal law in order to maintain

+32 the tax-exempt status of those bonds and to obtain any other

+33 advantage under federal law on behalf of the funds of this state.

-34 80289.
-For purposes of carrying out this division, the Director 35 of Finance may authorize the withdrawal from the General Fund 36 of an amount or amounts not to exceed the amount of the unsold 37 bonds that have been authorized by the committee to be sold for 38 the purpose of carrying out this division, excluding refunding 39 bonds authorized pursuant to Section 80292, less any amount 40 loaned pursuant to Section 80287 and not yet repaid and any
+80289.
+For purposes of carrying out this division, the Director of Finance may authorize the withdrawal from the General Fund of an amount or amounts not to exceed the amount of the unsold bonds that have been authorized by the committee to be sold for the purpose of carrying out this division, excluding refunding bonds authorized pursuant to Section 80292, less any amount loaned pursuant to Section 80287 and not yet repaid and any

 1 amount withdrawn from the General Fund pursuant to this section 2 and not yet returned to the General Fund.
 Any amounts withdrawn 3 shall be deposited in the fund to be allocated in accordance with 4 this division.
-Any moneys made available under this section shall 5 be returned to the General Fund, with interest at the rate earned by the moneys in the Pooled Money Investment Account, from 6 7 proceeds received from the sale of bonds for the purpose of 8 carrying out this division.
+Any moneys made available under this section shall 5 be returned to the General Fund, with interest at the rate earned 6 by the moneys in the Pooled Money Investment Account, from 7 proceeds received from the sale of bonds for the purpose of 8 carrying out this division.